UnivaCorporation/urb-k8s/README.md

-# urb-k8s project
+# Kubernetes adapter for Universal Resource Broker (URB)

+This project allows one to run [Apache Mesos](http://mesos.apache.org) frameworks with Universal Resource Broker in [Kubernetes](https://kubernetes.io) cluster.

+It utilizes [urb-core](https://github.com/UnivaCorporation/urb-core) project and provides Kubernetes adapter for URB.

+Please see [Universal Resource Broker core](https://github.com/UnivaCorporation/urb-core) project for more architectual details.

-Following steps need to be done to perform a full project build:
+Following steps need to be done to perform a project build:

 ## Install `kubectl` and `minikube` (requires `VirtualBox` to be installed)`: